Common Illness in Puppies: Kennel Cough

 Puppies are susceptible to many illnesses because of their underdeveloped immune systems.
 The symptoms of some sicknesses may be more severe in puppies because of their inability to fight them off.
 Kennel cough is one of those illnesses and can progress to other, more serious illnesses and even death in puppies.

-Kennel cough, or infectious canine tracheobronchitis, is a condition caused by infection of one or more viruses.
-It’s highly contagious, and most dogs that contract the illness have recently been in crowded quarters like a birthing den or a kennel.
+Kennel cough, or infectious canine tracheobronchitis, is a condition caused by one or more viruses.
+The bacteria Bordatella bronchiseptica is another cause of kennel cough.
+This respiratory disease is highly contagious, and most dogs that contract the illness have recently been in crowded quarters like a birthing den or a kennel.
 Puppies are especially prone to acquiring kennel cough due to their weakened immune systems.

-As the name implies, the main indicator of infection is a dry, hacking or “honking” cough.
-In addition, nasal discharge and retching are also symptoms.
-More severely infected dogs can present with fever, lack of appetite, lethargy, and pneumonia.
+As the name implies, the main indicator of infection is a dry, hacking or “goose honk” cough.
+Nasal discharge and retching are also symptoms.
+More severely infected dogs can have fever, lack of appetite, lethargy, and life-threatening pneumonia.

 Kennel cough is a fairly common condition among puppies, but can progress to a life-threatening illness if left untreated.
-Avoid boarding your puppy until they’re at least a year old.
-If your puppy develops a cough, seek veterinary treatment immediately, and ask your vet about the kennel cough vaccine.
+Avoid boarding your puppy until they’re at least 1 year old.
+If your puppy develops a cough, seek veterinary treatment immediately.
+To prevent kennel cough, ask your vet about the kennel cough vaccine.